 Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 In this post, you will learn how to configure Power Management in Configuration Manager.
-SCCM Power Management addresses the need that many organizations have to monitor and reduce the power consumption of their computers.
+SCCM Power Management addresses the need for many organizations to monitor and reduce the power consumption of their computers.

 The feature takes advantage of the power management features built into Windows to apply relevant and consistent settings to computers in the organization.